bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 weight = 1
 +++

-We know you are itching to start making games, but Bevy requires us to do a _small_ amount of setup first.
+We know you're itching to start making games, but Bevy requires us to do a _small_ amount of setup first.

 ## Setting Up Your Development Environment